Understanding Business Services Intelligence (formerly RIOT)

-How did we create RIOT?
+How did we create Business Services Intelligence?

-What RIOT is not?
+What Business Services Intelligence is not?

-RIOT Trust Levels
+Business Services Intelligence Trust Levels

-RIOT Responses in API
+Business Services Intelligence Responses in API

-Enterprise RIOT API
+Enterprise Business Services Intelligence API

 {